 - Repeat this process with the other half of ribs, so that you have two pouches.

 - When the oven has reached 250 degrees F, place the baking tray with the pouches of ribs on the middle rack of the oven.
-Then forget about them for 4 hours.
+Then forget about them for 3 to 4 hours.
 You do not need to open the oven or check on the ribs at all during this time.

 - The next step is tricky because you want to drain the pouches of ribs, which are now filled with liquid after cooking.
 Carefully make a small opening in the pouches and drain them into the sink or some other container.
 You may need to move the ribs from the tray to do this.
 The idea is to get rid of the liquid without spilling that liquid all over the baking tray.